Viral Video Of Officer Brutally Punching Restrained Man Reviewed By Austin Police

 In a video that has accrued over 140,000 views according to KLFY, a man can clearly be seen being beaten by an officer while being restrained by two other law enforcement officials on the pavement.
 Screaming while what appears to be a friend or partner struggles to assist him while a citizen restrains her, holding her back, the man is subjected to a flurry of vicious punches to the head and face from the officer who is mounted atop him.
-The officer who struck the man laying on the ground also threatens his partner with arrest if she continues to try and interfere with the arrest, yelling “Back the f*** up, or you’re going to jail!”.
+The officer who struck the man laying on the ground also threatens his partner with arrest if she continues to try and interfere with the arrest, yelling “Back the f*** up, or you’re going to jail!”

 Throughout, the booming bass of a nearby dance club thunders over top.

-The video has gone viral and was recorded by a bystander by the name of Patrick King, who posted the fifty-second clip to social media platforms Facebook and Twitter.
+The video has gone viral and was recorded by a bystander by the name of Patrick King, who posted the 50-second clip to social media platforms Facebook and Twitter.

 Footage of @Austin_Police officer repeatedly punching a restrained man prompts internal probe https://t.co/tM2zBm9pVY pic.twitter.com/Q7tYUNHMbl